hetmankp/mcmerge/README.md

 For advance usage the way the contour is built up may be understand by breaking it up into several steps.
 The key to keep in mind here is that first the new edge is traced out and trimmed by comparing it already existing edge data in the contour file, and then the resultant new edge data is added to the contour file.

 1. First the type of merging to be performed with the edge about to be traced is specified.
 Note that the 'ocean' type isn't a type on its own but rather specifies whether terrain removed below sea level should be filled with water instead of air, in association with other merge types.
-2. The chunks running along both sides of the traced edged are selected.
+2. The chunks defining both sides of the desired edge are selected.
 These may be either:
    * union        - chunks from both the existing and new edge being added
    * intersection - only chunks present in both the existing and the new edge
    * difference   - only chunks present in the new edge but not the old one
+   * missing      - selects every chunk from the old edge in the same location wherever a chunk is missing in the provided world
 3. Once the chunks defining the edge have been selected, the type of merge (as specified in step #1) will be applied to those edges chunks.
 Again, this is one of:
    * add          - both the merge type from the existing and the new edge are used
    * replace      - for the chunks from the new edge, only use the new merge type